Shuckling

-Shuckling (also written as shokeling), from the Yiddish word meaning "to shake", is the ritual swaying of worshippers during Jewish prayer, usually forward and back but also from side to side.
+Shuckling (also written as shokeling), from the Yiddish word meaning "to shake" (שאָקלען, shoklen), is the ritual swaying of worshippers during Jewish prayer, usually forward and back but also from side to side.

 History

-This practice can be traced back to at least the 8th century, and possibly as far back as Talmudic times.
+This practice can be traced back to at latest the 8th century, and possibly as far back as Talmudic times.
 It was said of Rabbi Akiva that when he prayed by himself he would start in one corner and end up in another, because of all his kneeling and bowing; this link was noted by Maharil (14th century).
 The practice was mentioned by Yehuda Halevi in the 12th century.
 By the 13th century, Jews in Europe were “known for their shokeling during prayer.”
-However, the practice was opposed by the kabbalist Isaac Luria, as well as by 19th-century Jewish religious reformers.
-Jiří Langer gives a vivid description of shokeling among Belz Chassidim in early 20th century Europe.
+However, the practice was opposed by some Halakhic authorities, especially during the recitation of the Amidah, as well as by 19th-century Jewish religious reformers.
+Jiří Langer gives a description of shokeling among Belz Chassidim in early 20th century Europe.

 Interpretations

-Simon Brainin thinks that the practice was historically done "to afford the body exercise during study and prayer, which took up a large portion of the time of a great number of Jews".
+Simon Brainin daftly stated that the practice was historically done "to afford the body exercise during study and prayer, which took up a large portion of the time of a great number of Jews".

-Yehuda Halevi (12th century) wrote that the habit began as a result of a shortage of books, forcing people to hover over a single codex laid on the ground, each one bending in turn to read a passage.
+Yehuda Halevi (12th century) wrote that the habit began when there was a shortage of books.
+This forced people to surround a single codex laid on the ground, each one bending in turn to read a passage.